 Master's degree in chemistry

-The Master's degree in Chemistry is offered by the Chemistry Department of the Faculty of Science at the University of Montpellier.
-Our training is designed to meet the major challenges facing society and the expectations of industry in key sectors linked to chemistry and its branches, while taking into account their future development.
-The Master's program aims to provide skills in the latest developments in the design, synthesis, formulation and advanced characterization of (bio)materials and biomolecules, as well as flavors, fragrances and cosmetics.
+The Master's degree in Chemistry is offered by the Chemistry Department of the Faculty of Sciences at the University of Montpellier.
+Our program strives to respond as effectively as possible to major societal challenges and industry expectations in key sectors related to chemistry and its branches, while taking into account their future development.
+The Master's program aims to provide skills in the latest developments in the design, synthesis, formulation, and advanced characterization of (bio)materials and biomolecules, as well as flavors, fragrances, and cosmetics.

-Our training offer also guarantees an understanding of the phenomena behind their activity in targeted applications.
-To give our students the opportunity to specialize in a specific area of chemistry in line with local, national or international chemical activity, we offer a range of specialties enabling them to move into the following sectors: health, sustainable development and the environment, separative and nuclear chemistry, biomolecule and life chemistry, cosmetics, flavor and fragrance engineering, product and process analysis and control chemistry.
+Our training program also ensures that students understand the phenomena underlying their activities in targeted applications.
+To enable our students to specialize in a specific field of chemistry in line with local, national, or international chemical activity, we offer a range of specializations allowing them to focus on the following sectors: health, sustainable development and the environment, separative and nuclear chemistry, biomolecular chemistry and life sciences, cosmetics, flavor and fragrance engineering, and analytical chemistry and product and process control.

-Our training offer is based on the nationally and internationally recognized scientific excellence of the research teams at 4 research institutes: Institut des Biomolécules Max Mousseron; Institut Charles Gerhardt Montpellier; Institut Européen des Membranes; Institut de Chimie Séparative de Marcoule.
+Our training program is based on the nationally and internationally recognized scientific excellence of the research teams at four research institutes: the Max Mousseron Biomolecules Institute; the Charles Gerhardt Montpellier Institute; the European Membrane Institute; and the Marcoule Separative Chemistry Institute.

 A shared master's degree